DAVINDOdavidOLEX/VULNHUB-kioptrixLevel1-/README.md

 EXPLOITATION STAGE
-in this stage we test what we research if we fail we have to repeat to research or even to repeat/look deep into this ENUMERATION or loo
+in this stage we test what we research if we fail we have to repeat to research or even to repeat/look deep into this ENUMERATION

   From our research we have 2 exploitation
 First that it bring success is through samba 2.2.1a vulnerabilities in which it is exploited through the use of msfconsole as searchsploit, it shows(extension. rb)